-The dean of students may place a student on an involuntary leave if persuaded by the evidence that such action is necessary for the protection of the Institute community or for the personal safety or welfare of the student involved.
+The dean of undergraduate students may place a student on an involuntary leave if persuaded by the evidence that such action is necessary for the protection of the Institute community or for the personal safety or welfare of the student involved.
 The withdrawal card may state a specific date after which the student may return or it may be indefinite as to term.
-The dean of students may stipulate conditions that must be met before the student may return.
+The dean of undergraduate students may stipulate conditions that must be met before the student may return.
 These conditions might include a letter of recommendation from the senior director of health and counseling services.
-A decision by the dean to place a student on involuntary leave is subject to automatic review within seven days by the vice president for student affairs (or his or her designee).
+A decision by the dean of undergraduate students to place a student on involuntary leave may be appealed in writing within ten days to the vice president for student affairs (or his or her designee).